metttii/SpinTheBottle/README.md

 Usage:

-- First enter the number of players
+- First: Enter the number of players
-- Second enter the player names
+- Second: Enter the player names
-- Third click on the arrow to spin
+- Third: Click on the arrow to spin
-- Fourth wait 6 Seconds for animation to complete
+- Fourth: Wait 6 Seconds for spinning animation to complete
-- Fifth read and do promt
+- Fifth: Read and do challenge
-- Sixth click close
+- Sixth: Click close
-- Seventh spin again!
+- Seventh: Spin again!

+Notes:

-Note: The prompts are in german an may contain content, that is not minor-friendly.
+- WARNING: The prompts/challenges are in german and contain content, that is not minor-friendly.
+- WARNING: Reloading the page resets everything (player number, player names, challege progress).
+- The game contains 159 challenges including prompts, questions, wildcards rulecards and simple drink-cards.
+- Every challenge is only shown ONCE except wildcards, rulecards and drink-cards.

-Note: Before beginning the game, place your phone/tablet with the top facing to the player whose name was entered first.
+- Before beginning the game, place your phone/tablet with the top facing to the player whose name was entered first.
+- When a wildcard pops up the spinner can decide what the challenge consists of.
+- When a rulecard pops up the spinner has to set up a rule which the whole group has to follow for the rest of the game.
+- When a drink-card pops up the spinner has to drink :).

+HAVE FUN!!!!